marbocub/NasVolumeWatcher/README.md

 If you use Synology's NAS, we recommend setup two tasks below.

-* python3 yourpath/volumefind.py -nf : Every 5 minutes.
+* python3 yourpath/volumefind.py -nf : Every 5 minutes. (hash calculateing only)
-* python3 yourpath/volumefind.py : Every 1 hour.
+* python3 yourpath/volumefind.py : Every 1 hour. (finding files and hash calculating)

 ### volumewatch.py

-This tool watches the creation / modification / deletion / movement of files on the NAS volumes and updates the database.
+This tool watches the creation / modification / deletion / movement of files or dirs on the NAS volumes and updates the database.
-When a file is created or modified, (re-)calculating the hash is needed.
-However, hash calculation takes a long time.
+When a file is created or modified, (re-)calculating the hash is needed, however, hash calculation takes a long time.
-Thus, watcher not set the hash column in the both case and set the "rehash" flag of the row of the "files" table in the case of a file is modified.
+Thus, this tool not set the hash column in the both case and set the "rehash" flag of the "files" table in the case of a file is modified.

-The volumefind.py selects rows that needed to be (re-)hashed, calculates the hashes and updates the rows.
-So you can simply quickly update hashes by combining the two tools.

     usage:
         volumewatch.py [-v]